hanze-hbo-ict/OOP/course/week_14.md

 ## Boek

 -   Hoofdstuk 10 "The State of Things"
--   Hoofdstuk 11 "Controlling Object Access"
+-   Hoofdstuk 12 "Patterns of Patterns"